 As always, it’s important that you exercise a great deal of caution while sharing the road with large trucks.
 While it is far too early to determine if the temporary suspension of HOS rules has led to an increase in accidents, common sense tells us that the more fatigued truck drivers there are on the road, the more frequently accidents are likely to occur.

 To ensure your safety and the safety of others, always follow these best practices:

 - Always drive a safe distance from large semi-trucks, 18-wheelers, buses, and other commercial vehicles.

 - Be alert and prepared for changing road conditions.

 - Never follow too closely behind trucks and never pass where it is unsafe to do so.

 - If you see a truck driver that seems to be exhibiting signs of exhaustion—such as swerving suddenly, drifting across lanes, or veering over double-yellow lines—keep a large, safe distance between yourself and the truck and, if necessary, contact local authorities.

-If you are involved in a truck accident in California—including San Jose, Fresno, Riverside, or Beverly Hills–reach out to the BD&J, PC team for help with your case.
+If you are involved in a truck accident in California—including San Jose, Fresno, Riverside, or Beverly Hills–reach out to the BD&J team for help with your case.
 Our truck accident attorneys are prepared to assist you in seeking the fair recovery you are owed.